mike-north/certin/packages/utils/etc/utils.api.md

 import { ExtractArgs } from '@mike-north/types';
 import * as tmp from 'tmp';

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export function assertIsArray(arg: unknown): asserts arg is any[];

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export function assertIsBoolean(arg: unknown, label: string): asserts arg is boolean;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export function assertIsFQDN(arg: unknown, label: string): asserts arg is string;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export function assertIsInteger(arg: unknown, label: string): asserts arg is number;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export function assertIsNumber(arg: unknown, label: string): asserts arg is number;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export function assertIsPositiveInteger(arg: unknown, label: string): asserts arg is number;

+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+// Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+//
+// @public
+export function assertIsString(arg: unknown, label: string): asserts arg is string;

 // Warning: (ae-internal-missing-underscore) The name "ExecaChildProcess" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)